AntonioFasano/BloomR/README.md

 - BloomR can be downloaded as a binary or generated from an R script.
 So you can stay always updated with the latest version of R (and related packages).

+__read.xlx__

-Plus read.xlx joins the family.
+`read.xlx` joins the family.
 With this function you can read Excel xlsx workbook sheets into R data frames.
 Some features are:

 * It can import all, one, or a selection of sheets, where specific sheets are requested by means of their name.
 * Instead of importing all the sheets' cells, it can import only those comprised in a named range.